Best probiotics for IBS

 Up to 1 in 4 people suffer from IBS (Irritable Bowel Syndrome), while more than 4 in 10 regularly suffer digestion issues.
 IBS is twice as common in women than men, and it's more common for symptoms of IBS to start in your 20s and 30s.
 While IBS is a chronic condition, meaning it may not go away, our short guide explains how your diet and supplements for IBS can help manage your condition and frequency of symptoms.
 You may also enjoy reading the latest research into the causes and symptoms of IBS.

 IBS (Irritable Bowel Syndrome) is a collection of symptoms including stomach pain or cramps, bloating, diarrhoea, constipation, excess gas, passing mucous from the anus, backache and incontinence.
 These symptoms of IBS may occur with many health conditions of the gut, therefore IBS is often only diagnosed by a health professional once everything else has been ruled out.
 Symptoms of IBS are more likely to present themselves in the mornings, and those who suffer poor sleep are more likely to be affected by IBS.
 Learn more in 'Common and unusual symptoms of IBS'.

 What causes IBS?

 There are a few reasons why someone might suffer from IBS.
-These include over-sensitised nerves in the gut, food intolerances, imbalances in the number of probiotics in the gut and possible gut infections with bacteria, yeasts or parasites.
-IBS is also linked to stress, low fibre diets and high caffeine intake.
+These include over-sensitised nerves in the gut, food intolerances, an imbalanced gut microbiome, too low levels of the number healthy, active probiotics in the gut, and possible gut infections with bacteria, yeasts or parasites.
+There is also a strong link between IBS and stress, low fibre diets and high caffeine intake.

 How diet can help with IBS